CMSgov/beneficiary-fhir-data/runbooks/how-to-add-or-remove-user-SSH-access.md

     ```

 12. Plan the changes to the Terraform state and verify that there are only _removals_ from the state
-    and that these removals correspond to the new SSH SSM parameters defined in step #9:
+    and that these removals correspond to the changes made in step #9:

     ```bash
     terraform plan